anandavenkatesh-a/AIML_Algorithms/README.md

-## These are the some implementations common AIML problems.
+## These are the some of the implementations of common AIML problems.